SwoonyCatgirl/ChatGPT-Scripts/README.md

 ### REQ
 This folder contains some necessary logic for piggybacking on data involved in network requests.
 - See the `readme` in that directory for more details
+- You'll need to have the `token_capture` script up and running for many scripts not denoted as `standalone`

 ### read_aloud
 This was a quick way to restore the "Read Aloud" / TTS button and functionality when OpenAI "accidentally" (?) removed the button.
 I still keep the script enabled in my browser because: